stbaehr/CSU-Tech-Ready-goes-local-24---SAP-HandsOn/student/quest1.md

 **[🏠Home](../README.md)** - [ Quest 2 >](quest2.md)

-* We will start our journey by login on to SAP Netweaver Demo system ES5 and sneaking out some products using SAP Fiori.
+* We start our journey by logging into the SAP Netweaver demo system ES5 and checking out some products with SAP Fiori.

 * Open a browser in Incognito Mode